nickjbyrne/rpm-openam/README.md

 # rpm-openam

-An RPM spec file to build and install the is Forgerock OpenAM Authentication, Authorization, Entitlement and Federation software.
+An RPM spec file to install the is Forgerock OpenAM Authentication, Authorization, Entitlement and Federation software.

 To Build: